Guide to Motor Vehicle Accident Compensation NSW.

 - Details of your employment and income

-For more information about the CTP scheme and how to lodge your own motor accident claim, read our step-by-step guide to lodging your claim.
+For more information about the CTP scheme and how to lodge your own motor accident claim, read our article on how to lodge a CTP claim.

 How long does a motor accident compensation claim take?